robertbraeutigam/scan/README.md

 - Internet Layer (Packet Communication and Announcement over IP)
 - Logical Layer (Security, Multiplexing, Fragmenting, Logical Connections, Messaging)
 - Data/Command Layer (Subscribing to Data and issuing Commands)
-- Application Layer (Required and common Data and Command definitions)
+- Application Layer (Required and common Data and Command definitions, including Wiring)

 The Internet Layer is the actual transport infrastructure on top of IP that facilitates the transport of single packets between devices and enables announcements.
 It supports different IP topologies, including